kohii/smoothcsv3/README.md

 </details>

 <details>
-<summary>If you cannot open the app because of the developer cannot be verified</summary>
+<summary>If you cannot open the app because the developer cannot be verified</summary>

 1. Open `System Settings` app and go to `Security & Privacy`.
 2. Click `Open Anyway` button.